Skip to content Accessibility info

 Simple answers about when insurance does and does not pay for towing, roadside help, and breakdown-related expenses.

-Important: Towing and Roadside Assistance Are Not Automatically Included
+Towing & Roadside Assistance Not Automatically Included

 It is very important to understand that towing and roadside assistance are not automatically part of comprehensive and collision coverage in an auto insurance policy.